-Figure 10 - The Edit Stimulus Profile GUI, Section 1.
+Figure 13 - The Edit Profile GUI, Section 1.

-Light intensities are defined in Lux or pure radiometric units (W/m2).
-Two different definitions of Lux are available.
-They correspond to the scotopic or photopic CIE human luminosity sensitivity function and they can be selected using the drop-down menu on the top-left side of the GUI.
-Lux or radiometric values can be set using the horizontal slide button (see arrows); and, they are incremented by 0.1 log unit steps.
-When a Lux value cannot be achieved, the number (see the dashed arrow, Figure 10) is displayed in red and a lower intensity must be selected instead.
+Lux or radiometric levels can be set using the horizontal slide button (see arrows) and they can be incremented by 0.1 log units by clicking on the bar.
+When a Lux or W/m2value cannot be achieved by the system, the number (see the dashed arrow, Figure 13) is displayed in red and a lower intensity must be selected instead.

-A pulse defines single pupil stimulation and a section is a repetition of pulses having the same intensity, timing, and wavelength characteristics.
+A pulse defines single pupil stimulation and a section is a repetition of pulses having the same intensity, timing and wavelength characteristics.
 One or more pulses define a section.

-For example, Section 1 (Figure 10) is defined by two pulses of red light of 2.20 logLux flashed for 1000 msec and then turned OFF for another 2,000 msec (total duration 3 seconds).
+For example, Section 1 in Figure 13 is defined by two pulses of red light of 2.20 logLux flashed for 1000 msec and then turned OFF for another 2000 msec (total duration 3 seconds).
 The eyes are stimulated alternatively with the right eye (OD) stimulated first.

-Section 2 (Figure 11) is defined by three pulses of white light - 2.60 logLux, 1,000msec ON and 2,000msec OFF, both eyes stimulated simultaneously.
+Section 2 (Figure 14) is defined by three pulses of white light- 2.60 logLux, 1000msec ON and 2000msec OFF, both eyes stimulated simultaneously.

-Section 3 (Figure 12) is defined by four pulses of blue light over a red background - intensity of the blue light is 3.80 logLux and intensity of the red background is 0.80 logLux.
+Section 3 (Figure 15) is defined by four pulses of blue light over a red background - intensity of the blue light is 3.80 logLux and intensity of the red background is 0.80 logLux.
 Only the left eye (OS) is stimulated.

-All the elements of the pulse are definable using the corresponding input window in the Edit Stimulus Profile GUI (Figures 10, 11 and 12).
+All the elements of the pulse are definable using the corresponding input window in the Edit Stimulus Profile GUI (Figures 13, 14 and 15).
 A new Section can be added or deleted by just entering the proper number in the Num.
 Of Stimulus Section box.
 Sections can be browsed and edited using the Prev.
-Stimulus Section and Next Stimulus Section buttons.
+Stimulus Section and Next Stimulus Section button.
+The final profile can be named, saved (it will have a .SPF extension) and retrieved later for execution using the buttons Load Profile and Save Profile.
+Once the profile is defined (or loaded if previously defined) press OK - that light stimulus Profile is now ready to be executed.
+Note that the Stimulus Profile file using Microsoft Excel.